Manage Access Users/Guests and Door Access Video Explanation:

 Enter the Access User's information.

 - Name: Enter a name for the Access User.
 Can be just the first name, or first and last.
-All names in the account must be unique.

 - Email: If you enter an email address for the user, an email will be sent with the Access User credentials to the email specified.
 If any changes are made to the access user, a new email will be triggered with the updated credential.